onflow/hybrid-custody/README.md

 custody might not be the form of hybrid custody that they want.
 In this model, the app still maintains control of their managed accounts, but they can:

-1. Share capabilities freely, with a few built-in control over what kinds of capabilities can be returned with some helper contracts (the `CapabilityFactory`, and `CapabilityFilter`)
+1. Share capabilities freely, with a few built-in controls over the types of capabilities that can be returned with some helper contracts (the `CapabilityFactory`, and `CapabilityFilter`)
 1. Share additional capabilities (public or private) with a parent account via a `CapabilityProxy` resource

 | Network |  Address           |